jhuckaby/logalert/README.md

 The above configuration defines two different monitors:

-- The first watches a single file (`/Users/me/logalert/test.txt`), and looks for any appended lines that contain the phrase `ALERT`.
+- The first monitor watches a single file (`/Users/me/logalert/test.txt`), and looks for any appended lines that contain the phrase `ALERT`.
 If found, an e-mail is dispatched to `myemail@server.com`.
 - The second monitor watches **all files** in the `/some/other/path/` folder.
 This is denoted by the asterisk wildcard (`*`).
 It scans all the files for additions that match `ERROR`, and if found, an SMS message is dispatched to `+1888555122`.

 Here are all the properties you can define for each monitor: